 Apricot Pecan Quick Bread keeps really well covered at room temperature so it is great to have on hand.
 It’s handy for last minute entertaining or just a well deserved treat.

 I find it really tedious soaking dried apricots so I always buy ready to eat dried apricots.
 Sometimes I can even buy them ready chopped as well which makes this recipe quicker to put together.

 On one of our recent trips to California I found dried powdered organic orange rind and dried powdered Meyer lemon rind at a lovely little spice market in Napa.
-I often use the dried orange rind for this recipe if I don’t have any fresh oranges to hand.
+It is very handy if you don’t have any fresh oranges to hand.

 This recipe is easily doubled if you want to make one loaf to keep and one to give away.